 A degree may open the door to a variety of opportunities and diverse career paths.
 The degree programs offered at AIU will not necessarily lead to the featured careers.
 This collection of articles is intended to help inform and guide you through the process of determining which level of degree and types of certifications align with your desired career path.

-If you're thinking about pursuing an IT degree program and are researching career opportunities in the IT field, then you may have discovered similar job titles and are unsure of the subtle differences between each.
+If you're thinking about pursuing an online IT degree program and are researching career opportunities in the IT field, then you may have discovered similar job titles and are unsure of the subtle differences between each.
 For example, one might question the differences between a network administrator and a system administrator.
 At first glance, the role each plays in an organization can be unclear and the two may seem interchangeable.

 There is reasonable demand for both positions, with the U.S. Bureau of Labor Statistics projecting 6% job growth for network and computer systems administrators through 2026 (about the same rate as the national average).1 Yet while there is some overlap in typical job descriptions, there are key differences in areas ranging from daily responsibilities to certification paths.
 Knowing these differences can help you clarify which option may fit for your experience, interests and career goals.